Publications involving 1000s of women from numerous countries.

 Measures pain or tightness and difficulty with mobility, such as lifting arms.

-Items cover breast appearance, satisfaction with breasts and how bras fit and how the breasts feel to the touch.
+Items cover breast size, how bras fit, and appearance in the mirror clothed or unclothed, as well as how the breasts feel to the touch.